 Learn more about new and used car warranty with uSwitch – get a car warranty quote today

-While car insurance can cover the cost of repairing your vehicle after an accident, car warranty could be a useful extra for when something inexplicably goes wrong.
+While car insurance can cover the cost of repairing your vehicle after an accident, taking out a car warranty could be a useful extra for when something inexplicably goes wrong with your vehicle.

 What is car warranty?

-Although not all the same, car warranty generally protects your car’s parts in the event they malfunction or break down when it wasn’t your fault.
+Although not all the same, car warranty policies generally protect your car's parts in the event they malfunction or break down when it wasn't your fault.

 Car warranty will often come as standard on new vehicles and typically runs for up to seven years.
 However, this won't always cover items such as tyres and batteries, which tend to lose shelf-life with time.

 When you decide to get a car warranty quote, you may discover a variety of extras aside from the standard protection of car parts.

 Parts and labour will cover the cost of repairing the broken-down component of your car, but you may also wish to consider getting European cover if driving abroad.